theshieldslab/theshieldslab.github.io/_pages/join.md

 ## Location and Space

-Our lab is located at the following location on the Arkansas State University campus:
+Our lab is located at the following location on the Arkansas State University campus (Room 302):

 {% include google-map.html latitude=35.8401536 longitude=-90.6777637 zoom=17 %}